-FIGURE 2.18.
-Stack trace for the exception shown in figure 2.17.

-indicates that the exception occurred within the subtract() method of the class ptolemy.data.IntToken, at line 547 of the source file IntToken.java.
+Exceptions can be a very useful debugging tool, particularly if you are developing your own components in Java.
+To illustrate how to use them, click on the Display Stack Trace button in the exception window of figure 2.17.
+You should see the stack trace shown in figure 2.18.
+This window displays the execution sequence that resulted in the exception.
+For example, the line indicates that the exception occurred within the subtract() method of the class ptolemy.data.IntToken, at line 547 of the source file IntToken.java.
 Since Ptolemy II is distributed with source code (most installation mechanisms at least offer the option of installing the source), this can be very useful information.
 For type errors, you probably do not need to see the stack trace, but if you have extended the system with your own Java code, or you encounter a subtle error that you do not understand, then looking at the stack trace can be very illuminating.